 Cost share: Cost sharing or incentive payments would be taxed as ordinary income, unless determined to be excluded from income under IRC § 126 (see section below).
 This might be especially useful for non-farming landowners not eligible for IRC § 179 expensing.

 A bioreactor does not show up on any MACRS table.
-It would likely be depreciated over a seven-year period.
-Materially participating producers installing a bioreactor would be eligible for Section 179 and 50 percent bonus depreciation.
-Non-materially-participating landowners could likely depreciate the cost of the bioreactor over a 7-year period (as equipment) and would be eligible for 50-percent bonus depreciation.
+It would, however, seem to be a component of the overall drainage facility, depreciable over 15 years.
+Bioreactors are permanently installed below ground, connected to the drainage system via water control structures.
+They are maintained with the periodic addition of new wood chips.
+Agricultural producers installing a bioreactor should be eligible for Section 179 and bonus depreciation.
+Non-farming landowners could likely depreciate the cost of the bioreactor over a 15-year period or claim bonus depreciation.

 Cost share: Cost sharing or incentive payments could likely be excluded under IRC §126 (see section below).
 This might be especially useful for non-farming landowners not eligible for IRC § 179 expensing.